Everest Cho La Pass Trek

 - Scenic and panoramic flight both ways from Kathmandu and Lukla with amazing views

 Everest Chola Pass Trek is the arduous yet all-conquering trekking route of Khumbu.
 It covers almost 80 percentage of the major trekking locales of the Everest Trekking region.
 Therefore, it is highly captivating.

 Awesome Nepal Treks has knitted enough alternatives for trekkers to choose while trekking in Nepal.
 This package also has two options.
 One is clockwise trekking and the other is to do anti-clockwise trekking.
 For more information about anti-clockwise trekking, visit another page of Everest Chola Pass Trek.

 Everest Base Camp Trek Route & Gokyo Valley Trek Route Crossroad

-Trekkers will start the trekking as regular Everest Base Camp Trekking in Nepal.
+Trekkers will start trekking as regular Everest Base Camp Trekking in Nepal.
 Namche Bazaar and the acclimatization are similar to the regular course of EBC Trek.
 However, trekkers take the route of Mongla Dada instead of Tengboche.

 Walking through the green lush forests, waterfalls, and hamlets overlooking the amazing Taboche, Cholatse and Choyou is a feat to achieve.
 Trekkers will walk through places like Dole and Machhermo before reaching the Gokyo Valley.

 Gokyo Lake & Gokyo RI Hiking

 Gokyo Lakes has five lakes attached together.
 We will walk past two lakes and eventually reach the main third lake area also known as Gokyo Lake.
 Before starting the daunting crossing of the Chola Pass trekkers will get a chance to hike the Gokyo RI.
-The sight of the more than 2 dozens mountains including 4 eight-thousanders (Lhotse, Choyou, Makalu & Everest) is marvellous.
+The sight of the more than 2 dozen mountains, including 4 eight-thousanders (Lhotse, Choyou, Makalu & Everest) is marvellous.

 Chola Pass Crossing

 After Gokyo Valley, the journey heads towards Everest Base Camp.
 The most difficult hurdle in the Everest Chola Pass Trek journey is the crossing of Chola Pass.
 This is a beautiful pass with many arduous sections.
 The icy lakes, glaciers & moraine walking as well as the chill windy atmosphere can offer trekkers the mini mountaineering experience.

 Everest Base Camp